spacebeam/research/site/content/systems.md

 3. When a difference between performance and standard is noted, two courses of action are likely to be taking by a decision maker.

+### A
-1. Undertake corrective action which will bring performance back into line with standards perhaps by selecting or developing a new program
+Undertake corrective action which will bring performance back into line with standards perhaps by selecting or developing a new program

+### B
-2. Direct information about this difference to a goal setter for the establishment of new goals or the redefinition of old ones.
+Direct information about this difference to a goal setter for the establishment of new goals or the redefinition of old ones.

 When these elements exists, there is control through self-regulation of whatever entity contains them.